-1. Intubated patients must have confirmation through ETCO2 capnometry and should be monitored through continuous waveform ETCO2 capnography.

-2. Providers are encouraged to research and use shock index as an indicator of post-intubation complications such as hypotension.
+- 1. To mix Epinephrine push pressor: mix 1 ml 1:10,000 Epinephrine in 9 ml of NS to provide 10 mcg/ml. - 2.
+Intubated patients must have confirmation through ETCO2 capnometry and shall be monitored through continuous waveform ETCO2 capnography. - 3.
+Providers are encouraged to research and use the shock index as an indicator of post-intubation complications such as hypotension.
 The prevention of hypotension and other complications are important to ensure the most favorable patient outcome long term.